bil9000/dust/de-splunk-yourself.md

 	aws s3 sync /var/log/apache2/ s3://YOURBUCKETNAMEHERE

-Ok, so that's all good, then we write a script to do the sync for the logs. (logUpload.sh)[logUpload.sh] The script is basically the following.
+Ok, so that's all good, then we write a script to do the sync for the logs. [logUpload.sh](logUpload.sh) The script is basically the following.

 	#!/bin/bash
 	aws s3 sync /var/log/apache2/ s3://YOURBUCKETNAMEHERE